Can Immigration deport me for any criminal conviction?

 You can be deported for an aggravated felony (see 8 U.S.C. §1227(a)(2)(A)(iii)), and have only a few defenses.
 See pages 15-21.

 - Drug Conviction.
-Immigration can start a deportation case against you for any drug conviction unless the conviction is for simple possession for your own use of 30 grams or less of marijuana.
+Immigration can start a removal case against you under INA §237 for nearly any drug conviction unless you are charged with being removable for simple possession for one’s own use of 30 grams or less of marijuana.
 8 U.S.C. §1227(a)(2)(B)(i).
-You can also be removed for being a drug abuser or addict even if you do not have a conviction.
-8 U.S.C. §1227(a)(2)(B)(ii).
+You can also be removed for being a drug abuser or addict even if you do not have a conviction 8 U.S.C. §1227(a)(2)(B)(ii).
 For certain drug crimes, you may still have a defense to deportation.

 - Crime of Moral Turpitude.
 You can be deported for one crime of moral turpitude committed within 5 years of admission into the U.S. if you could have received a sentence of one year or longer.
 8 U.S.C. §1227(a)(2)(A)(i).
 Your actual sentence or your time served does not matter.
 You can also be removed for 2 crimes of moral turpitude committed at any time unless they were in a "single scheme of criminal misconduct."
 8 U.S.C. § 1 227(a)(2)(A)(ii).